 It’s important you get the right fit when choosing a knee sleeve.
 Dr. Greg Minnis, a physical therapist at Excel Physical Therapy in New Jersey, says you want to make sure that the sleeve is not so tight that it causes discomfort.
 “On the flip side, you don’t want the brace to be so loose that it slides around when you’re moving,” he says.

 Minnis’ tip for purchasing online is to buy two sizes and keep whichever one feels more comfortable while you’re walking or performing the activity you intend to use the sleeve for.

-A knee brace is a more supportive alternative to a knee sleeve.
 Taping, which involves wrapping the knee in special tape to limit unwanted movement and support the joint, is another alternative, Minnis says.

-If you have minor knee issues and are looking to reduce your knee pain and support your mobility, a knee sleeve could be a great option.
+If you have minor knee issues and are looking to reduce some knee pain and support your mobility, a knee sleeve could be a great option.
 The guide above can help you find one with the right level of support for your particular knee issue and activity level.

 However, if you’re finding that a knee sleeve isn’t showing you the results you had hoped for, or you continue to experience significant pain, consider meeting with your doctor or a specialist to discuss your options.
 They can better evaluate your situation and recommend next steps, quality knee braces, or possible treatment plans and therapies.